Fire Code for Software

 Afterwards a commission found fault with all parties, including the fire department: "They seemed to be under the impression that they were required only to fight flames and appeared surprised that their department was expected by the public to take every precaution to prevent fire from starting."

-All criminal cases against the owners, builders and (vastly corrupt) officials failed on technicalities.
-The judge missed a chance for a sagacious ruling when he found that fire codes, with no basis in the State's constitution, were illegal.
+All criminal cases against the owners, builders and for a sagacious ruling when he found that fire codes, with no basis in the State's constitution, were illegal.
 30 civil suits were settled for $750 each.
 All others were dismissed for arcane reasons of legal minutia.

 Carl Prinzler had tickets for the performance but the press of business kept him away.
 He was so upset at the needless loss of life that he worked with Henry DuPont to invent the panic bar lock now almost universally used on doors in public spaces.